regenwatchdog/regenwatchdog.github.io/_posts/2020-07-31-july-news-roundup.md

 ---
 layout: default
 category: updates
-title: July news roundup
+title: JULY NEWS ROUND-UP
 ---
-Hi, here's our brief roundup of July's __EstateWatch__ news.
+Hi, here's our brief roundup of July's __Estate Watch__ news.
 But first a quick thanks to all those who have taken the time to get in touch and keep us in the loop with what is happening on their estates.

 ## Alton estate - uncertainty looms as result of Covid-19 pandemic